dotmpe/user-conf/ReadMe.rst

 Simplicity meant using GIT, and a Bourne shell as the only requirements.
 BATS is optional for testing the core libraries.

-To provision or configure a host there is one config file per host.
+To provision or configure a host the script takes one config file as input.
-There is no real frontend (yet), but the commands are in scripts/user-conf/<cmd>.sh and there is a little guide and some other docs.

 Install